 Preparing for an appointment

-Make an appointment with your family doctor or pediatrician if you or your child has signs and symptoms common to scabies.
+Make an appointment with a member of your health care team if you or your child has symptoms of scabies.

-- List any signs or symptoms you or your child has had, and for how long.
+- List any symptoms you or your child has had, and for how long.

 - List any possible sources of infection, such as other family members who have had a rash.